0xbinder/0xbinder.github.io/content/posts/knight-ctf/index.md

 > The attacker used a popular tool to gain access of the server.
 Can you name it?
 > Author: 0xt4req

 Since the exploit was a public CVE i just knew it was `metasploit` tool.
-But this can also be identified with the use of snort rules
+But this can also be identified with the use of snort rules but i did not try it out.

 ```shell
 snort -r image.pcap